-In connection with this offering, our board of directors intends to adopt a Cash Bonus Plan.
-Starting with our 2016 fiscal year, annual cash award opportunities for our executive officers, including our named executive officers, and other key employees will be granted under the Cash Bonus Plan.
+In connection with this offering, our board has adopted the DavidsTea, Inc. Short-Term Incentive Plan.
+Starting with our 2016 fiscal year, cash award opportunities for executive officers, including our named executive officers, and other key employees will be granted under the Short-Term Incentive Plan.
+This summary is not a complete description of all provisions of the Short-Term Incentive Plan and is qualified in its entirety by reference to the Short-Term Incentive Plan, which is filed as an exhibit to the registration statement of which this prospectus is a part.